jaksonlabs/jakson/README.md

 Columnar Binary JSON (CARBON) files.

-The latest Carbon specification document is available at [carbonspec.org](http://carbonspec.org), and the sources are located in [book/spec/latest](book/spec/latest), see [book instructions](book/README.md).
+The latest Carbon specification document is available at [carbonspec.org](http://www.carbonspec.org).
+In addition, the Jakson Developer Document is available at [jakson-devdocs.org](http://www.jakson-devdocs.org).
+Sources to both are located in [book/](book/).
+See [book instructions](book/README.md) for more on building these documents.

 The documentation is available at [CodeDocs](https://codedocs.xyz/protolabs/libcarbon/).
 If you have any issues, please use our [issue tracker](https://github.com/protolabs/libcarbon/issues).